nadrojisk/PythonIDS/project2.md

 It takes in four arguments: *interface*, *timeout*, *continuous*, and *out_file*.
 *interface* is a string that relates to the interface on the machine that you want to sniff on.
 If an interface is not provided then `_choose_interface` will be called.
-*timeout* is an integer that represents how many packeets you would like to capture.
+*timeout* is an integer that represents how many packets you would like to capture.
-*continous* is a boolean, that if True allows you to capture continuously instead of just a number of packets.
+*continuous* is a boolean, that if True allows you to capture continuously instead of just a number of packets.
 *out_file* is a string, that if provided, will allow the user to output their capture to a pcap.

 ```python